Four Gates Cambridge Scholars will present their research at this year's annual symposium on 5th May.

 - Pembroke College

-As a PhD student in the Transmissible Cancer Group of Dr. Elizabeth Murchison, I am working on Transmissible Tasmanian Devil Facial Tumour Disease (DFTD) genetics through computational analyses of large-scale DNA and RNA sequencing data.
+As a PhD student in the Transmissible Cancer Group of Dr. Elizabeth Murchison (2015 - 2020), I have worked on Transmissible Tasmanian Devil Facial Tumour Disease (DFTD) genetics through computational analyses of large-scale DNA and RNA sequencing data.
+I am now an EMBO fellow at the Centre for Genomic Regulation, Barcelona.

 Safwan Aziz Khan